-So, before you rent or buy a floor buffer, and purchase a special wood floor cleaner, consider mopping your hardwood floor with a good quality floor restorer.
-You simply pour the floor restorer directly on the hardwood floor, and gently lay a sponge mop in the solution, and glide the mop back and forth applying no pressure at all.
+So, before you rent or buy a floor buffer, and purchase a special wood floor cleaner, consider damp mopping your sealed hardwood floor with a good quality floor restorer.
+If necessary, remove previous products, then simply pour the floor restorer directly on the clean dry sealed hardwood floor, and gently lay a sponge mop in the solution, and glide the mop back and forth applying no pressure at all.
 That’s it.

 It’s time to say goodbye to buffing hardwood floors, but still get that incredible shine.

 Follow these instructions and see how simple it is to shine hardwood floors.

 Step 1.
 First, sweep or vacuum the floor to help remove the dirt.
 It’s the dirt, grit, and sand that causes most of the scratches to hardwood floors, so the more you sweep or vacuum, the longer your floor will maintain its shine.
 Sweep the floor gently and be sure to use a broom with soft bristles to reduce the amount of scratches to your hardwood floors.